Michael J. Fox: 1996–2020: Later career and retirement

 In 2020, Fox retired from acting due to the increasing unreliability of his speech.
 Fox's memoir, No Time Like the Future: An Optimist Considers Mortality, was released that November.
-In the book, Fox explained that, "not being able to speak reliably is a game-breaker for an actor" and that he was experiencing memory loss.
+In the book, Fox explained that "not being able to speak reliably is a game-breaker for an actor" and that he was experiencing memory loss.
 Fox wrote, "There is a time for everything, and my time of putting in a 12-hour workday, and memorizing seven pages of dialogue, is best behind me...I enter a second retirement.
 That could change, because everything changes.
 But if this is the end of my acting career, so be it."

 2021–present: Still, and return to acting

 In 2021, Fox appeared in one episode of the television series Expedition: Back to the Future, as well as in the animated film Back Home Again.
 On May 12, 2023, Still: A Michael J. Fox Movie, a documentary which follows his career and Parkinson's disease diagnosis, was released.
 The film was directed by Davis Guggenheim and made for Apple TV+.
 It was positively received, winning four of the seven awards it was nominated for at the 75th Primetime Emmy Awards.
 Stephanie Zacharek on behalf of Time wrote, "Still: A Michael J. Fox Movie reminds us that a person stricken with a disease doesn't become that disease...
 What's striking about Still is how celebratory it is.
 This isn't the story of a wonderful actor felled by an illness; it's the story of a wonderful actor," while Mark Kermode of The Guardian called it "An intimate, uplifting star portrait."

 On June 29, 2024, he was featured on the Glastonbury Festival as a guest of British rock band Coldplay, playing the guitar with them on the songs "Humankind" and "Fix You".
 Lead singer and pianist Chris Martin mentioned during the show that "Back to the Future is the main reason we became a band".

 On May 15, 2025, it was revealed that Fox had been cast in the third season of the comedy drama Shrinking, making a return to acting.
 In June 2025, Fox acted for the National Hockey League's Boston Bruins, playing himself in a video parodying Back to the Future to promote new uniforms for the team.
 Fox is a close friend of Bruins president Cam Neely, who also appeared in the video.

 On October 14, 2025, his fifth book, Future Boy: Back to the Future and My Journey Through the Space-Time Continuum, co-written with Nelle Fortenberry, was published by Flatiron Books.
 The memoir covers his time on set while filming Back to the Future.

+He had a voice cameo in the 2025 Walt Disney Animation Studios film Zootopia 2 as an incarcerated fox, whose name—"Michael J. the fox"—is a play on Fox's own name.